The fundamentals of account-based marketing measurement

 Your executive team likely won’t want to hear it.
 But it’s important that you set the expectations with them beforehand.

 ABM isn’t about quick wins.
-It’s about building a relationship with your target accounts over the long-term.
+It’s about building a relationship with your target accounts over the long term.
 That’s why, if you’re just starting out with ABM, you’ll want to ensure everyone understands: ABM takes time.
 And you have to ensure everyone in your organization understands that.
 That’s where some well-defined KPIs can help to keep everyone on the same page.
 In the early days of your ABM strategy, for example, you’ll likely want to set metrics that measure how well you are engaging with your target accounts.
 As your campaigns progress and you start to move closer to turning those leads into customers, that’s when you’ll see results on the revenue front.

 You need to incentivize the right behaviour

 ABM is a relatively new way of doing marketing.
 You need to ensure that your team understands what ABM is and why you should be using it.
 The best way to do this is to set metrics beforehand.
-If you don’t, then, your sales and marketing teams will likely be confused about what you’re using ABM for.
+If you don’t, then your sales and marketing teams will likely be confused about what you’re using ABM for.

 It aligns sales and marketing

 One of the defining benefits of ABM is how it brings together efforts between the sales and marketing teams.
 Some sales teams might scoff at the notion of working with fewer MQLs.
 But the smart ones will realize that using ABM can help them make more sales – if the two teams are aligned properly.
-Setting KPIs beforehand helps both sales and marketing teams transition to a new reality.
+Setting KPIs and targets beforehand helps both sales and marketing teams transition to a new reality.

 ABM measurement: The bottom line